 Guatemala is the most populous country in Central America, with roughly 53% of its population living in poverty.
 In rural areas, such as the Western Highlands, food insecurity is wide-spread and affects the most vulnerable such as children and indigenous groups.
 Additionally, in remote, isolated communities the majority of women still give birth at home, contributing to one of the highest rates of maternal and infant mortality in Latin America.
-Not only rural areas face challenges, however; urban migration has increased the number of unplanned settlements on the outskirts of Guatemala City which are highly susceptible to natural and other disasters.
+However, not only rural areas face challenges; urban migration has increased the number of unplanned settlements on the outskirts of Guatemala City which are highly susceptible to natural and other disasters.

 PCI began working in Guatemala in 1974, bringing basic health care to Mayan communities around Lake Atitlan.
 Throughout the 1980s, during the civil war that ravaged Guatemala, PCI trained an extensive network of volunteers and local leaders to deliver health services to families in need.
 Building on four decades of experience, PCI continues to work with Guatemalan communities to improve the lives of vulnerable populations.
 PCI is currently implementing various projects designed to diversify agricultural practices, improve the health and nutritional status of women and children and assist communities in improving their resiliency to disasters and other shocks.

 MATERNAL & CHILD HEALTH LEGACY PROGRAM: CASA MATERNA

 In 2000, PCI established Casa Materna (Mother’s House), an integrated reproductive and maternal and child health program that provides outreach, and education services, out-patient clinical services, a pediatric clinic and an inpatient facility for women with high-risk pregnancies.
 Each year, PCI trains hundreds of community health workers, including traditional birth attendants, to identify women with high-risk pregnancies and refer them to Casa Materna for care, monitoring and safe delivery.